synxty/idea/index.md

 - **Endurance:** Represents a character's capacity to maintain high-level performance and energy throughout battles, making them less susceptible to exhaustion, injuries and physical setbacks.
 - **Resilience:** Represents a character's ability to bounce back from exhaustion, injuries and physical setbacks.
 - **Longevity:** Represents how long a character can maintain their career at a high level.

-### 3.5.
-Performance Attributes

-Performance attributes focus on character traits essential for excelling during gameplay.
-These attributes gauge a character's ability to perform consistently under various conditions and deliver their best when under pressure.

-- **Work Rate:** Represents a character's effort and dedication to perform at the highest of their capabilities during a game.
-- **Consistency:** Represents a character's ability to perform at a stable and predictable level.
-- **Pressure:** Represents how well a character can handle intense and high-stakes situations.
-- **Versatility:** Represents a character's capability to adapt and excel in different positions or strategies.

 ### 3.6.
 Development Attributes